hyosung11/Launch-School/Courses/JS129/study_guidev2.md

 // console.log(rectangle.getArea()); // 20
 ```

-## 1.3 Constructors and Prototypes
+### 1.3 Constructors and Prototypes

-### Object Constructors / Constructors
+#### 1.3.1 Object Constructors / Constructors

 **Object constructors**, or **constructors** are another way to create objects in JavaScript.
-You can think of a constructor as a little factory that can create an endless number of objects of the same type.
-If that sounds a bit like a factory function, that's okay -- there are some differences, but the basic idea is the same.
 Superficially, a constructor looks and acts a lot like a factory function: you define a constructor once then invoke it each time you want to create an object of that type.
 As we'll see soon, though, there's a little extra that goes into a constructor.

 Constructor functions are meant to be invoked with the `new` operator.
 They instantiate a new object behind the scenes and let the developer manipulate it through the `this` keyword.
 A typical constructor uses the following pattern: